Lukas-create/plantDB/docs/index.rst

    re.search.search_db_via_query(query)

-..note:: If you start by calling question(),  you get asked for a query in the console and dont need to manually add it.
+.. note:: If you start by calling question(),  you get asked for a query in the console and dont need to manually add it.

 The above function call will print all plants including their parameters which are located in 'Alpenvorland'.\n ``plantDB`` supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database.